jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 support teams lives, much better.
 We've been pretty much off to the races ever since.

-So get started on right now.
-I'd recommend looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.
+So to get started, I'd recommend looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.

+---

 OK, now I want to close out by saying something that I don't think gets said enough.